8 Data import

 write_csv(students, "students.csv")

 Now let’s read that csv file back in.
-Note that the type information is lost when you save to csv:
+Note that the variable type information that you just set up is lost when you save to CSV because you’re starting over with reading from a plain text file again:

 students